-Installing phpMyAdmin allows management of MySQL databases through a user-friendly interface, instead of entering commands into the terminal.
+Beginners and experienced database administrators use phpMyAdmin to interact with MySQL databases via a web-based, user-friendly interface instead of manually entering commands into the terminal.

-- A fully installed LAMP stack (Linux, Apache, MySQL, PHP).
+- A fully installed LAMP stack (Linux, Apache/Nginx, MySQL/MariaDB, PHP).

 Installing phpMyAdmin on Ubuntu